-Deep Lasso Guard Pass to Half Guard Smash - a BJJ Tutorial
+Deep Lasso Guard Pass to Half Guard Smash: A BJJ Tutorial

-Often times, you'll encounter a training partner (or opponent) who is not only technical enough to understand the basic uses of a deeper "leg lasso", but who also happens to have super strong grips that are well-nigh impossible to break.
+Often times, you'll encounter a training partner (or opponent) who is not only technical enough to understand the basic uses of a deeper "leg lasso," but who also happens to have super strong grips that are nearly impossible to break.
 What follows is a different approach to eventually breaking their grip, ending with you on top in a very dominant half guard position, ultimately bypassing the biggest threats from the lasso before passing your partner's guard.
 This is for everyone who has struggled with an unbreakable grip from the lasso guard!

 Either way, you'd like to establish inside control on their pants first.
 Next up, circle to the outside as previously taught (you can use your leg as an anchor if you need to in order to circle free).
 The problem here is that your partner is still holding on with their ultra-mega-death grip.
-No problem; we're just going to hop to half guard while maintaining pressure over them (more on that to follow).
+No problem, we're just going to hop to half guard while maintaining pressure over them (more on that to follow).

 First, using the controlling grips described above, take a step over your partner's right leg.
 Now, step back to your right, heading into your opponent's lasso hook (or what's left of their leg lasso, really).
 Use your left knee to scrape and slide their leg back to the center, taking care not to allow them to slide that knee back through the middle.
 Once you're on top in half guard, stay heavy and center your weight to your partner's right side, taking special care not to be off balanced over top of them.
-Finally, continue to circle your hand free until your partner either lets go to transition to another position, or their grip breaks due to their range of motion being exceeded (or they just get tired and let go).
+Finally, continue to circle your hand free until your partner either let's go to transition to another position, or their grip breaks due to their range of motion being exceeded (or they just get tired and let go).

 Your initial starting movements are just the same as you'd deal with any deep leg lasso situation.
 You're starting with the inside control on the non-lasso grip, then attempting to circle your lasso hand (right hand in the video) free.
 When you encounter resistance to getting your lasso hand free, you simply segue into the half guard smash version of the pass.
 Step over their leg, then bring their leg back to center once you have it trapped in between your legs.

-Tougher to pass
+Which Is Tougher to Pass?